 The Rainbow Garden School Store.

 We are thrilled that the school store will be relocating to our newly renovated Community House just beyond the Star Meadow Cottage at 40 Dodgingtown Rd.
 Once the rennovation is complete later this fall, the volunteer-run store will be open 8:20-9 AM on regular school days.
-We carry a range of beautiful wooden toys, art supplies, games, books, Bolga baskets, and more.
-We now have new Ostheimer wooden animal figures, an expanded range of Grimm’s Spiel und Holz wooden toys, and birthday rings!
+We carry a range of beautiful art supplies, games, books, Bolga baskets, and wooden toys, including new Ostheimer wooden animal figures, an expanded range of Grimm’s Spiel und Holz wooden toys, and birthday rings!

 Please contact Natasha Daniels-Pearson with any questions regarding the store or to become a volunteer.